 In addition to our Directory of useful services and horse lover articles check out our latest features Hit the Hay Accommodation Guide, The Feed Bucket Restaurant Guide, Horse and Home Real Estate Guide, Stallion Directory and Equine Art at the Catskill Horse.
 Plus coming soon our shopping choice guide!
 Come join our Merry Band at the Catskill Horse.
 And don't forget to check in at our Facebook page for our weekly Giveaway contests.

-Don’t forget to visit our Facebook page and enter for your chance to win a copy of Horses in Translation, from best selling author Sharon Wilsie– competition ends August 1st and the winner will be announced on our Facebook page.
+Don’t forget to visit our Facebook page and enter for your chance to win a copy of 55 Corrective Exercises for Horses from author Jec Aristotle Ballou– competition ends Octoner 15th and the winner will be announced on our Facebook page.
 A review of the book can be found on our Yay or Neigh column.

 Check out our popular A Bit of Advice and Bit Between the Teeth columns.
 The latest advice topic is on how to get your horse on the bit and our controversial column Bit Between the Teeth always has something going on to get your goat!